 The French capital is well-known for its fashion boutiques and stylish pedestrians.
 However, it’s not all just about the latest trends.
 Parisian flea markets, or “brocantes”, as the French call them, are treasure troves full of seducing second-hand items.
 And Vanves is probably flea markets enthusiast’s favorite.

-Try to arrive early in the morning (around 7:30 am), as stock does tend to go quickly in Vanves.
-Crowds begin to appear at 9:00 am, so if you want first pick then you should skip the hotel breakfast.
+Try to arrive early in the morning (around 7:30 am), as the stock does tend to go quickly in Vanves.
+Crowds begin to appear at 9:00 am, so if you want the first pick then you should skip the hotel breakfast.
 Don’t worry, you won’t go starved, as Vanves hosts a variety of food carts offering up warm croissants and freshly brewed coffee.
-It may be advertised that vendors stalls are open until 5.30pm, however most sellers in Vanves pack up for a late lunch and often don’t end up returning.
-In their place new stalls set up shop with less enticing modern goods, rather than the vintage wears that attracted you in the first place.
+It may be advertised that vendor stalls are open until 5.30 pm, however, most sellers in Vanves pack up for a late lunch and often don’t end up returning.
+In their place, new stalls set up shop with less enticing modern goods, rather than the vintage wears that attracted you in the first place.

-Expect to find eccentric furniture, vintage collectables and quirky curiosities at Vanves flea market.
-Some of the items amongst the array include an ornate fan with hand-painted lilies, a pair of 1960s Bertoia wire chairs, a burgundy leather Accordion strap, genuine 1920s watercolors and a collection of empty 1940s Chanel bottles.
+Expect to find eccentric furniture, vintage collectibles, and quirky curiosities at Vanves flea market.
+Some of the items amongst the array include an ornate fan with hand-painted lilies, a pair of 1960s Bertoia wire chairs, a burgundy leather Accordion strap, genuine 1920s watercolors, and a collection of empty 1940s Chanel bottles.

 We strive to keep our listings accurate, but it can happen that things change without our knowledge (rather rarely).
 You can help us keep this review up to date by reporting any information you think is inaccurate.